DikinBaus Hot Dogs

 "DikinBaus Hot Dogs" is the fifth episode of the twenty-sixth season of the American animated television series South Park, and the 324th episode of the series overall.
 It premiered on March 22, 2023.
 The episode's plot focuses on Eric Cartman's plans to renovate and open a historic restaurant in Colorado, after he is jealously spurred to do so from the paycheck Butters Stotch earns at his new ice cream parlor job.
+The episode was inspired by Parker's and Stone's 2021 purchase and renovation of Casa Bonita.

 Plot

 When fourth-grader Butters Stotch shows his friends the paycheck he earned at his new ice cream parlor job, a jealous Eric Cartman is spurred to get a job at the same shop.
 After a few hours there, in which he displays a poor work ethic, he decides he does not want to work for a business owner to profit from his labor.
 He quits and convinces Butters to allocate a portion of his salary to him and Kenny McCormick so they can renovate the old hot dog stand that Cartman and his mother Liane were forced to move into when she quit her job for him in "City People".

 Butters is angered, however, by the delays caused by Cartman and Kenny's laziness.
 Their decisions are restricted to things like giving the stand the gag name DikinBaus (as a play on the phrase "dick and balls") and ordering amusement rides built on site, which Liane disapproves of, and which drains Butters' bank account without his permission.
 Enraged at this, and at Cartman's excuses for his failure to hire a staff, Butters single-handedly opens the restaurant as its sole employee.

 The hot dog stand is successful, and Butters gets his investment back from the bank.
 When the banker suggests he expand, Butters says all he wanted to do was to be an ice cream parlor employee, so he found overseas investors to buy the restaurant.
 Since the location is occupied by the Cartmans, the investors agree to buy back their old home.
 As Liane drags Cartman out of the diner and back to their old house, he screams and cries in protest, "I want DikinBaus!
 I want my DikinBaus!"